 - How many users got converted on your website (for some purchase or lead submission).

 - & lot more…

 As we mentioned already that a WordPress website runs through several plugins.
 The developers of these plugins keep updating their plugins from time to time.

-Whenever there is any change in any of the plugins or theme of your WordPress website, your admin dashboard will prompt you to update those plugin(s) or theme.
+Whenever there is any change in any of the plugins or themes of your WordPress website, your admin dashboard will prompt you to update those plugin(s) or themes.

 If you don’t take any action or simply ignore the upgrade message, your website may experience some errors or security issues soon.